Breezeland

 Lifestyle Considerations

 The primary goal was to maximize the lake views and include separate special spaces for various uses and activities with an open concept for connection between rooms.
 They wanted a home that would stand the test of time and grow with their family.
-From the expansive great room, bright sun room, accessible playroom and calming morning room, the challenges were to make these spaces durable for an active family lifestyle.
+From the expansive great room, bright sunroom, accessible playroom and calming morning room, the challenges were to make these spaces durable for an active family lifestyle.
 Offering flexible areas for the children while maintaining sight lines and allowing for an easy flow from room to room supports the staying power for the classic traditional style.

 Design Vision